The name of this organization shall be the Governor's Committee for People with Disabilities, hereinafter referred to as the Governor's Committee.

 C. All members of the Executive Committee shall be sent notice prior to Executive Committee meetings as outlined in Article IV, Meetings, Section 1: Regular and Special Meetings.

 A. Elections for the positions of Chairperson, Vice-Chairperson, and three Executive Committee members shall be staggered and conducted annually at the last scheduled meeting of the Governor's Committee of the calendar year.
-In odd numbered calendar years, the Governor’s Committee will elect Executive Committee Members and in even numbered calendar years the Governor’s Committee will elect a Chairperson and Vice-Chairperson.
+In odd numbered calendar years, the Governor’s Committee shall elect the Chair and one member-at-large, and, in even numbered calendar years, elect a Vice-Chair and two (2) Executive Committee members.
 The Chairperson shall appoint a Nominations Committee to solicit nominations and conduct the elections.

 B. The Nominations Committee shall solicit nominations for each position at the meeting prior to the meeting at which elections are held.
 Each member shall be permitted to nominate any member(s), including themselves, for any position.
 The names of all members nominated shall be presented to the Executive or full Committee at least two weeks prior to the last meeting of the calendar year.
 Additional nominations from the floor shall be permitted for each position.
 The slate of candidates for each position shall consist of all nominees, with the exception of those nominees who request that their names be withdrawn from consideration.